microsoft/vscode-docs/docs/python/linting.md

 > **Note**: Stylistic and syntactical code detection is enabled by the Language Server.
 To enable third-party linters for additional problem detection, you can enable them by using the **Python: Select Linter** command and selecting the appropriate linter.

-## Getting a linter
+## Choosing a linter

-You can install linting tools from the marketplace.
-Look for the linter you want to use.
-Install the extension for it.
+You can install the linting tool of your choice from the marketplace.
 We support following linting extensions:

 | Linter | Extension |
 | --- | --- |